Why does he want to divorce me?

 Answer

-I fully agree with you that he was dissatisfied with the marriage for a lot longer than two months.
-Like most spouses, the signs and symptoms were there but you over looked and dismissed them.
+The type of situation you are in is all to common.
+I fully agree with you that he must have been dissatisfied with the marriage for a lot longer than two months.
+Likely, like most spouses, the signs and symptoms were there but you overlooked and dismissed them.

 You are making every effort to explain to yourself why this happened.
 However, in his refusal to speak about his reasons, you are left with no idea about what his complaints were.
 People do not divorce because of job dissatisfaction.
-They do not usually divorce because of depression unless the non depressed partner wants out.
+They do not usually divorce because of depression unless the non-depressed partner wants out.
 In fact, you really have no idea whether or not he’s depressed.
 By the way, wanting a divorce does not make him mentally ill.
 I know you want to believe this because it would provide some explanation.
 In my opinion there is no use for you to speculate about his motivations.
 As the saying goes, “You are spinning your wheels.”

 You are even hoping that he will regret his decision once its too late.
 I doubt that will happen because he is so very determined.
 However, I do not have a crystal ball and anything is possible.
 If I were you I would not pin my hopes on it.

 I must tell you that I find it somewhat baffling when you state that you still love this man.
 After all, he is ignoring his children and that is something truly outrageous.
 People divorce without walking away from their children.
 They may give up their spouse, car, house but not their children.
-This is why I have to question your’re still loving him.
+This is why I have to question you’re still loving him.
 I believe you need to think about it.

 In my opinion you are quite right to file for divorce.
 I hope you are consulting an attorney to protect your rights as well as those of the children.
 When you go to court, it will be interesting to see if he wants shared custody of the children.
 This is an important question because they need their father and they need to know he loves them, divorce or not.

-Best of Luck
+Best of luck.